pixelogik/NearPy/README.md

 ```
 store_vector() hashes vector v with all configured LSHs and stores it in all matching buckets in the storage.
 The optional data argument must be JSON-serializable.
 It is stored with the vector and will be returned in search results.
+It is best practice to use only database ids as attached 'data' and store the actual data in a database.

 neighbours() hashes vector v with all configured LSHs, collects all candidate vectors from the matching
 buckets in storage, applies the (optional) distance function and finally the (optional) filter function